This post may contain affiliate links. Please read my disclosure policy.

 Here’s the truth — plain chicken breasts are usually not my favorite part of the bird.

 I much prefer cooking the thighs, because they’re flavorful and juicy no matter how you cook ’em.

 But when I do get the urge to cook chicken breasts for their family-pleasing convenience, this Tuscan roasted lemon chicken is the recipe and method I turn to again and again.

 It’s in the Top Five list of age-old questions.
 We all want the answer to that one, along with:

 - What’s the secret to erasing wrinkles?

-What’s the secret to sweet old doggie breath?
+- What’s the secret to sweet-smelling doggie breath?

 I know I’ve only listed four of the top five.
-I’ll bet you can imagine what the other one is.
+I’ll let you imagine what the other one is 🙂

 Don’t overcook it.

-I use skin-on, boneless breasts here because my offspring make annoying whining sounds whenever they find those dark, mysterious bits close to the bone that could signify poisonous chicken bloodletting.
-Whatever.
-The chicken turns out juicy and delicious nonetheless.
+That’s because sometimes my offspring make annoying whining sounds whenever they find those dark, mysterious bits close to the bone.
+Sigh.
+I’ll bet you can relate.